Our verdict

 What may seem like breathable mesh, turns out to be misleading.
 We found the PUMA Court Rider to be a toasty shoe, both on the court and in our lab tests.

 Pumping smoke through the shoe's upper, it barely came out on the other side.
-The only streak of vapor appeared around the tongue.
+The only streak of vapour appeared around the tongue.
 For that reason, we rated the shoe's breathability as only 2 out of 5.

 In the transparency test below, we put the shoe's upper against a bright light to show you that there are no ventilation pores in the fabric.